cfchou/hakyll_site/posts/2013-05-18-builder-and-canbuildfrom.md

 ---
 title: Builder and CanBuildFrom in map
+tags: scala, Builder, CanBuildFrom
 ---

-In the collection library, _CanBuildFrom_ is a way of creating _Builder_.
-Many functions in implementation traits like _TraversableLike_ use _CanBuildFrom_ to generate the right kind of _Builder_ to create an adequate collection.
+In the collection library, `CanBuildFrom` is a way of getting `Builder`.
+Many functions in implementation traits like `TraversableLike` use `CanBuildFrom` to get the right kind of `Builder` to create an adequate collection.

-Following previous posts, there's a trivial function _foo_ in QLike which looks like:
+In previous posts, there's a trivial function `foo` in `QLike` which looks like:

     trait QLike[+A, +Repr]
       extends HasNewBuilderRepr[A, Repr] {